mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

    example, when you `show` an element in jQuery, it checks things like `z-index` and `opacity` of an element.
 Perhaps that those aren't condition our optimized routines have to worry about.
-3. Optimizing DOM manipulation is often solving the wrong problem.
+3. DOM access speed often isn't the problem.
 For example, I once wrote a photo management application that would show 3,000 thumbnails on screen in multiple scrolling areas.
 I tried to use jQuery UI `draggable` to drag and drop between these windows, and *it took 45 seconds to process*.
 A very similar issue arose when highlight a selected element: a hover effect took *15 seconds* to show.
 But the problem wasn't with jQuery selector or manipulation time.
-If those times had dropped to zero, the performance problems wouldn't have budged.
+If those times had dropped to zero, the performance problems would have barely budged.
 Both problems were because the `draggable` algorithms forced very costly reflows that we could not accept.
 Also, instead of attaching a click handler to 3,000 elements, we attached one to the body and delegated *everything*.